MaxwellWjj/homepage-academic/content/publication/TCASI2021/index.md

 slides: ""
 ---

 This paper was my first journal article, which inspired me to further study AI accelerators.
 Please note that the "code" is RTL-level code.
-The software simulation code is here: [Software Simulation Codes](https://github.com/MaxwellWjj/ULIIC_SNN_library).
+The software simulation code is here: [Software Simulation Codes](https://github.com/MaxwellWjj/ULIIC_SNN_library). **The RTL codes are not accessible now because we are doing some optmizations**.